 By neglecting to prioritize the growth of the relationship, he is dooming it to fail.

 9. Quitting before it gets too real

 Ohh this one always makes me mad.
-The most sneaky or f&$#ed up way that men self-sabotage relationships is by quitting before it ever has a chance to evolve.
+The most sneaky or f&$#ed up way that men are self-sabotaging relationships is by quitting before it ever has a chance to evolve.

 A lot of men will be afraid of putting in the work it takes to make a relationship last and therefore they will quit at the first sign of challenges.